Smart City Technology Projects: Guide to Infrastructure, Data, and Urban Tech Systems

 • Smart water and waste monitoring systems

-Sensors installed throughout a city collect real-time information such as traffic flow, air quality, public transport activity, and energy usage.
-This information is analyzed through cloud-based platforms and urban analytics systems to help decision-makers improve infrastructure planning.
+Sensors installed across cities collect real-time data such as traffic flow, air quality, and energy usage.
+This data is processed through cloud-based platforms to support better planning and decision-making.

 • Geographic information systems (GIS) for spatial analysis